 - Confusing left and right

-Older kids who have dyslexia will often use avoidance to get out of reading or writing.
+Older kids with dyslexia will often use avoidance to get out of reading or writing.
 They know it is difficult or they can’t understand the language and will do things to cover up their disability.

 Early Signs Of Dyslexia

-Dyslexia is so tricky to diagnose because of how it overlaps with other disabilities.
-Kids might recognize that the reading or language is challenging but not be able to explain how it’s different for them.
+Dyslexia is so tricky to diagnose because it overlaps with other disabilities.
+Kids might recognize that reading or language is challenging but not be able to explain how it’s different for them.

 The key to a diagnosis is watching for the early signs of dyslexia.
 Watch for the signs and patterns while a child tries to master language and reading.